leherreras/arquitectura_software/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Back end

+Access to back folder of the project

+## Install

+Install requirements with the next command line in terminal

+`pip -r install requirements.txt`

+## Run the project

+`python app.py`

+This project will be run in the ports:

+Back 4201

+Front 4200